 The original novel also mentions how he tracked down and captured Gollum, one of his most impressive feats.
 It had been decades since the only solid clue of Gollum's location had gone cold!

-Prince Humperdinck does it on the location of the duel between Inigo Montoya and the Man in Black in The Princess Bride, noting that both men were expert swordsmen based solely on their footwork.
+Prince Humperdinck does it on the location of the duel between Inigo Montoya and the Man in Black in The Princess Bride (in the book, it is said that he can track a falcon on a cloudy day), noting that both men were expert swordsmen based solely on their footwork.
 He does it again on the location of the fight between the Man in Black and Fezzik.
 And then again at the Battle of Wits site, where he is able to identify the colorless, odorless poison as iocaine powder by smell, though this one was intended as a bit of a joke for observant audience members.

 Hawkeye from Last of the Mohicans is a Scarily Competent Tracker in the same league with Aragorn and Humperdinck.
 Heck, all the Mohicans and most of the Indians are, too (the Mohicans also have Super Running Skills.)

 Hawkeye's Dad Chingachgook determines it was Ottawa who ravaged the settlements based on the shape of the moccassin-print.
 Then they track their footprints down the middle of a stream.